IT'S ALL ABOUT

 WHAT HAPPENED TO THE E-COMMERCE SITE?

-When we launched SmokerBRICX™ the ecommerce site was essential.
+When we launched SmokerBRICX™ the eCommerce site was essential.
 It was the only way anyone could get SmokerBRICX if they didn’t live in, or visit the Cleveland area.
 Now, we have hundreds of retail locations that offer the BRICX across the country and around the world, including chains like ACE Hardware.
-In addition, we have ecommerce partners who offer them for sale online, and let’s face it, we are not ecommerce experts.
+In addition, we have eCommerce partners who offer them for sale online like Brandster, and let’s face it, we are not eCommerce experts.
 We make whiskey.
 So we decided, in order to make your experience the best it can be, we would leave the retailing up to the retailers and we will make the whiskey (and BRICX)

 HOW DO I KNOW WHAT WOOD TO TRY?